DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 To overcome an obstacle, follow these steps:

 1. Examine the obstacle.
 Look at its description and Stats.
 2. Pick one Stat to overcome.
-Most obstacles have multiple Stats, so choose wisely.
+Most obstacles have multiple Stats, but we just pick one to represent the entire obstacle.
 3. Use a device.
-Which of your devices would be most effective against this Stat?
+Which of your devices would be most effective against this obstacle's Stat?
 4. Spend one or more dice to power your device.
 You must spend enough Power to **exceed** the Stat's value.
 5. The creature, hazard, or obstacle is overcome completely!
 It will no longer trouble you.
-6. Check to see if you gain any new dice.

 If a Stat is a range of numbers (3d6+4), use the highest possible value (22).
 If none of the Stats make sense, simply use **7** as the default Stat for most things.